Unmasking A High Sensation Seeking Highly Sensitive Person: Chapter One - The Airport

 As a side note, I’ve noticed there’s a lot of information “out there” about narcissists currently.
 I don’t recognize or allow for terms like this.
 I believe every human being is on a spiritual journey here and we’re here to learn.
 Some people may agree with this and some may not.
 But for those that do they’ll understand that spiritual lessons are rarely easy, and aren’t supposed to be.

 Because how are you supposed to know you’ve reached the top of the mountain if it wasn’t a mountain?
 If you’re trying to learn compassion, forgiveness, and acceptance in this lifetime, the spiritual lessons will show up in the form of circumstances and people.
-As far as I’m concerned there’s too much of a black and white, victim and perpetrator mentality going on in Western culture, that detracts and undermines the incredible wealth of deeper, richer spiritual growth and understandings; the understanding that energetically we have so much power to individually and collectively positively affect and shape our world.
+As far as I can tell there’s too much of a black and white, victim and perpetrator mentality going on in Western culture, that detracts and undermines the incredible wealth of deeper, richer spiritual growth and understandings; the understanding that energetically we have so much power to individually and collectively positively affect and shape our world.

-If anything, giving energy to this black and white mentality is merely a marker for how much conscious work we, as a human species, need to do spiritually in order to recognize our own energetic power, and engage in the more difficult work of consciously deciding to “be” more compassionate towards ourselves first, and then others.
+If anything, giving energy to this black and white mentality is merely a marker for how much consciousness work we, as a human species, need to do spiritually in order to recognize our own energetic power, and engage in the more difficult work of consciously deciding to “be” more compassionate towards ourselves first, and then others.

 But I digress.
 Back to what I’ve been learning about my HSS when it was being triggered by violent events – this showed me that my HSS, my curiosity, was triggered and depending on the intensity of the trigger, can become so intense that it can cause me to ignore my own needs, and my need for balance.